-- Precepts from other local authorities Collection Fund Accounts - Liberty Leisure Limited a wholly owned subsidiary of the authority Group Accounts - Partners in capital projects (contributions) Note 32 and 34 to the accounts
+- Precepts from other local authorities Collection Fund Accounts - Partners in capital projects (contributions) Notes 31 and 33 to the accounts

-Details of significant outstanding debtors and creditors in respect of related parties are included within notes 18 and 21.
+Details of significant outstanding debtors and creditors in respect of related parties are included within notes 18 and 20.

-34. Capital Expenditure and Capital Financing
+33. Capital Expenditure and Capital Financing